As stock markets drop below realistic levels during the current global correction, knowing where to find the best values grows in importance.

 Commodity investing grows more dangerous as investors who have lost heavily in the recent gold, oil and commodity volatility have discovered.

-No one can predict short terms moves in any type of market because day to day pricing is always driven by erratic human nature.
-Yet markets are efficient, driven by value, in the long term.
+Yet no one can predict short terms moves in any type of market because day to day pricing is always driven by erratic human nature.
+Yet all markets are also efficient, driven by value, in the long term

-This course is based on the premise that the best way to create long term investment profits is in equities and the best way to invest in equities is to get good value in the shares you buy.
+This is why this course is based on the premise that the best way to create long term investment profits is in equities and the best way to invest in equities is to get good value in the shares you buy.